BlogHygiene Department KPIs

 These benchmarks assume a full schedule with minimal cancellations.
 Your actual target depends on your fee schedule, patient mix, and appointment length.

 Yet many practices don't track hygiene production metrics.
 Without benchmarks, you can't identify whether your hygiene department is underperforming—or how much revenue you're leaving on the table.
+Hygiene production is one of the key dental KPIs every practice owner should monitor.
+See our KPI tracking setup guide for how to build a dashboard that tracks these numbers monthly.

 This guide covers the essential dental hygiene production benchmarks every practice owner should track, plus actionable strategies to improve hygiene department performance.